-The Chief Financial Officer has recently exercised this delegated power by writing-off two uncollectable Business Rate debts and one Housing Benefit overpayment.
+The Chief Financial Officer has recently exercised this delegated power by writing-off three uncollectable Business Rate debts.
 To meet the requirement that these written-off sums are reported to the Finance and Democracy Committee details of each is provided at Appendix A.